Georgia's Senate Race Will Have A Runoff Election — Here's What That Means

-Election results in Georgia are so tight, not even a full percentage of a point separates the lead between President Donald Trump and Democratic nominee Joe Biden.
-But the presidential race isn’t the only highly-anticipated result we are waiting on: Both senate seats in Georgia are up for grabs, and with the balance of power in the Senate precariously situated at a near tie, these results could mean the difference between a Republican or Democratic Senate majority for the next two years.
+Election results in Georgia are so tight that not even a full percentage of a point separates the lead between President Donald Trump and Democratic nominee Joe Biden.
+But the presidential race isn’t the only highly anticipated result we are waiting on: Both senate seats in Georgia are up for grabs, and with the balance of power in the Senate precariously situated at a near-tie, these results could mean the difference between a Republican or Democratic Senate majority (or an even split) for at least the next two years.

-At the time of publication, in Georgia, about 200,000 uncounted ballots remain for the presidential election.
-As each vote is counted, no winner has been declared for either of the state’s two Senate races, either.
-One race, between Republican Sen. David Perdue and Democratic challenger Jon Ossoff, is too close to call.
+At the time of publication, in Georgia, about 200,000 uncounted ballots remain uncounted, with the race between Republican incumbent Sen. David Perdue and Democratic challenger Jon Ossoff remaining incredibly close.
 So far, Perdue shows an ever so slight lead, despite facing criticism a few weeks ago after appearing to purposely mispronounce and mock Democratic vice presidential nominee Sen. Kamala Harris’ name at a Trump campaign rally.
-Then there's the considerable number of the still uncounted ballots in the Atlanta metropolitan area, which some suspect will show a surge of support for Ossoff.
+But, there's a considerable number of uncounted ballots from the Atlanta metropolitan area, which some suspect will show a surge of support for Ossoff.
+And if Perdue's share of votes dips below 50%, that will result in an automatic runoff, even if he still leads over Ossoff.

 Advertisement

-But it's Georgia's other race — between Republican Sen. Kelly Loeffler and Democratic challenger Raphael Warnock — that will likely have us waiting with bated breath for a lot longer than expected.
-According to NPR, this race will end in a special election contest, which is quickly advancing to a January runoff.
-Although Warnock holds a slight lead over Loeffler, it’s not enough for election experts to make any confident claims as to who will fill the seat.
+While it's unclear whether or not Perdue or Ossoff will win outright, Georgia's other Senate race — between Republican incumbent Sen. Kelly Loeffler and Democratic challenger Raphael Warnock — which was a special election contest, because Loeffler was appointed to the seat in January, is quickly advancing to a January runoff.
+Although Warnock holds a slight lead over Loeffler, it’s not enough for election experts to make any confident claims as to who will ultimately fill the seat.

-This also stands to be one of the most important races in the country: Loeffler was appointed to the U.S. Senate in January 2020 after the seat was vacated, hence the need for a special election.
-Not only is she trying to maintain her seat in the face of her opponent from the opposing party, but she is also running against Republican Congressman Doug Collins, a staunch Trump ally.
-Several other candidates are in the race as well, many of which are managing to garner a few percentage points of the total votes counted so far, but the lead is between Warnock and Loeffler, reports USA Today.
+Loeffler faced competition from many other candidates — including fellow Republican and Trump ally, Congressman Doug Collins, a staunch Trump ally — but her main competition was Warnock, who leads Loeffler, reports USA Today, but doesn't have enough votes to prevent a January runoff.

 For those of you wondering what exactly a runoff election will look like amid the absolute dumpster fire that is our current presidential election process, we've broken down all of the key details here.